Semi Automated Paint Finishing System Installed at Formaplex

 Big Booths for Big Boats

-The smallest of the three booths has been designed to accommodate component parts and smaller boats and measures 20m x 7m x 7m high.
-This booth is fitted with an air handling unit rated at 50,000m3/hr.
+The smallest of the 3 booths has been designed to accommodate component parts and smaller boats and measures 20m x 7m x 7m high.

 Angus Trenholme, Technical Director, commented “We were delighted to be approached by RNLI to help out with their new ‘All-weather Lifeboat Centre’.
 When we initially worked with the RNLI to specify these booths we were fully aware of the importance of the long term energy efficiency of the spraybooths especially with the RNLI being a charitable organisation, which is why we recommended using our QADS.”